 • Tops should completely cover the mid-section and chest.

-• Sheer/thin spandex, thin leggings or any type of leggings/stretch pants must be covered by a shirt, dress, skirt or shorts that meet the requirements of mid-thigh/fingertip length.
+• Sheer/thin spandex or thin leggings must be covered by a shirt, dress, skirt or shorts that meet the requirements of mid-thigh/fingertip length.

 • All clothing should be free of references to alcohol, drugs, sex, violence, and anti-social behavior.

-• Tank tops, hats, visors, sunglasses, swimwear, loungewear, and athletic wear are not considered appropriate for the academic setting and are not permitted.
-This includes game day athletic pants.
+• Tank tops, hats, visors, sunglasses, swimwear, and loungewear are not considered appropriate for the academic setting and are not permitted.

 • Wearing traditional ethnic, religious or national clothing and attire is acceptable as long as it follows the principle of propriety.